connorocampo/website/src/blog/front-end-development/a-non-technical-interview-tip.md

 The interviewee thinks, “Don’t f*ck up, don’t f*ck up, don’t f*ck up.” and then awkward silence begins to pace after the “umms” and “ugghhs”.

-At this point, the interviewee’s chances of getting that dream gig is low.
+At this point, the interviewee’s chances of getting that dream gig is getting lower by the "umm".

 Think about it.
 Whether it’s HR or the COO that’s interviewing you, their schedules are booked and their time is valuable.
 Their objective in all this is to find a candidate that can hang.

-The good news is that preventing something like this from happening is 100% controllable.
+The good news is that you can prepare for this.
 Practice this tip and you’ll breeze through your interview with ease.

 <h2>Step #1: Write It Down ✏️</h2>